 This Order does not provide coverage under any NPDES permit, including the NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Order No. 2022-0057-DWQ) (Construction General Permit).

 This Order does not authorize any act that results in the taking of a threatened, endangered, or candidate species, which is now prohibited, or becomes prohibited in the future, under either the California Endangered Species Act (Fish and Game Code sections 2050-2097) or the federal Endangered Species Act (16 U.S.C. sections 1531-1544).
 If a “take” will result from any activity authorized under this Order, Dischargers must obtain authorization for the take prior to the activity.
-Dischargers are responsible for meeting all requirements of the applicable endangered species act for the project authorized under this Order.
+Dischargers are responsible for meeting all requirements of the applicable endangered species act for the project activities authorized under this Order.

 This Order does not grant authority to conduct activities in a manner that violates applicable provisions of the Forest Practice Act.

-Dischargers may need to obtain a Lake and Streambed Alteration Agreement issued by the California Department of Fish and Wildlife for authorized activities.
+Activities authorized under this Order are likely subject to the California Department of Fish and Wildlife (CDFW) Lake and Streambed Alteration Notification requirements and may require a Lake and Streambed Alteration Agreement pursuant to section 1600 et seq. of the Fish and Game Code.
+CDFW requires a Lake and Streambed Alteration Notification for project activities affecting lakes or streams and associated riparian habitat, including work within ephemeral streams, washes, watercourses with subsurface flow, and floodplains; activities that may substantially divert or obstruct the natural flow; activities that change or use material from the bed, channel, or bank including associated riparian or wetland resources; and activities that deposit or dispose of material where it may pass into a river, lake, or stream.

 Covered Activity Categories